8 Life Coach Requirements for a Successful Coaching Career

 • Feedback and reflection: Offering constructive feedback and facilitating reflective practices to help the client gain awareness, learn from experiences, and make meaningful progress towards their goals.

-Besides these fundamental coaching skills, you’ll also need to be able to run your own business.
+Besides these fundamental coaching skills and core competencies, you’ll also need to be able to run your own coaching practice.
 This may involve running marketing campaigns or hiring and managing the right people for you.

 2. Build Your Methodology